CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tokens.md

 | Request's body | Empty |
 | Response's body | Standard OCPI response including the Token description in data field.
 In case of an unknown Token or Token not visible by the CPO, the status_code “2000” is returned |

 If the CPO is allowed to get Tokens of the eMSP owner, the response includes the full description of the Token.

 This new flow prevents CPOs to download all Tokens of all eMSPs.
-For more description, see 2.4.5 Custom OCPI flow to prevent eMSP Tokens download by CPOs.
+For more description, see [?
+Custom OCPI flow to prevent eMSP Tokens download by CPOs]().

-3.7.4 PULL Tokens: Retrieve Tokens of a single given eMSP The standard OCPI 2.1.1 Tokens pulling allows CPOs to get Tokens of all eMSPs in contract with them.
+### 3.4 PULL Tokens: Retrieve Tokens of a single given eMSP

+The standard OCPI 2.1.1 Tokens pulling allows CPOs to get Tokens of all eMSPs in contract with them.
 In some cases, CPOs need only Tokens of a specific given eMSP.
 For example, when the CPO initializes data of an eMSP after signature of a new roaming agreement.
 GIREVE provides a new OCPI 2.1.1 feature by allowing the CPO to get Tokens of a unique eMSP by filling two dedicated OCPI headers in their “GET Tokens” request to GIREVE :

-• ocpi-to-country-code: The country code of the targeted eMSP.
+- ocpi-to-country-code: The country code of the targeted eMSP.
-• ocpi-to-party-id: The party id of the targeted eMSP.
+- ocpi-to-party-id: The party id of the targeted eMSP.

 Therefore, CPOs can request GIREVE without these headers to get Tokens of all eMSPs or including these headers to get Tokens of a unique eMSP.
 For information, these headers have been included in the version 2.2 of the OCPI standard.

-3.7.5 POST Authorize request: LocationReferences mandatory In OCPI, the body of a POST Authorize request can contain a LocationReferences object.
+### 3.5 POST Authorize request: LocationReferences mandatory

+In OCPI, the body of a POST Authorize request can contain a LocationReferences object.
-For IOP, the LocationReferences object is mandatory and must contain one and only one EVSE.
+**For IOP, the LocationReferences object is mandatory and must contain one and only one EVSE.**

 If « LocationReferences » object contains 0 EVSE, IOP responds with a 2002 OCPI error (« Missing EVSE Id »).
 If « LocationReferences » object contains more than 1 EVSE, IOP responds with a 2001 OCPI error (« Invalid or missing parameters: IOP does not support authorization request on multiple EVSE »).

-3.7.6 POST Authorize request: new attribute “authorization_id” IOP answers to a POST Token Authorize request with a new attribute of AuthorizationInfo object, the “authorization_id”.
-Please refer to paragraph 2.4.2 New attribute « authorization_id ».
+### 3.6 POST Authorize request: new attribute “authorization_id”

+IOP answers to a POST Token Authorize request with a new attribute of AuthorizationInfo object, the “authorization_id”.
+Please refer to paragraph 5 [New attribute « authorization_id »](checkup_edits.md).

-The CPO must store this information to send it in Sessions and CDRs related to this Authorization.
+**The CPO must store this information to send it in Sessions and CDRs related to this Authorization.**